Yainer Diaz Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.31 team ERA ranks 17th among all MLB pitching staffs.
+- The Angels have the 19th-ranked team ERA among all MLB pitching staffs (4.40).

-- The Angels rank 13th in baseball in home runs surrendered (64 total, 1.1 per game).
+- Angels pitchers combine to rank 17th in baseball in home runs allowed (66 total, 1.1 per game).

-- His last appearance was on Sunday against the Miami Marlins, when the left-hander went six innings, surrendering two earned runs while giving up eight hits.
+- In his most recent appearance on Tuesday against the Chicago White Sox, the righty went six innings, giving up three earned runs while surrendering six hits.

-- The 26-year-old has amassed an ERA of 3.42, with 5.9 strikeouts per nine innings, in 10 games this season.
-Opponents have a .231 batting average against him.
+- The 27-year-old has amassed an ERA of 4.89, with 8.3 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .253 against him.

 © 2023 Data Skrive.
 All rights reserved.